ISSN: 2640-7612

 © 2024 Kishanrao S. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Background: The number of people exposed to extreme heat is growing exponentially due to climate change worldwide.
 Heat-related mortality for people over 65 years of age and young children has increased by 85% between 2000–2004 and 2017–2021.
-World Meteorological Organization announced that there’s an 80% chance that the world will exceed the 1.5 °C temperature limit in at least one of the next 5 years.
+World Meteorological Organization announced that there’s an 80% chance that the world will exceed the 1.5 °C temperature limit in at least once of the next 5 years.

 Aim: To review the impact of extremes of climate changes on Children’s health based on cases managed and reported in media.